Components of Local Government

 While the COVID-19 virus has made it more difficult for people to participate in the in-person activities of local government, the COVID-19 pandemic has also forced many communities to create online formats where community members can attend public meetings remotely.
 As the pandemic recedes, cities and towns have the option of allowing for both in-person and remote attendance to public meetings, a move many commentators believe will enhance public participation and confidence in government.
 What are the policies for public meetings in your community?
 Would you be more likely to attend a meeting if you could participate virtually?

-Media Literacy Connections: Analyzing Local Governments' Use of Social Media
+Media Literacy Connections: Local Governments, Social Media and Digital Democracy

 Social media has been hailed as a way to promote what has been called digital democracy (or e-democracy or e-government).
 In theory, online access will give everyone in a community opportunities to express their views and influence public policy.
 The record to date has been far less than that, as one researcher noted, "democratic institutions have witnessed no digital revolution through the Internet" (Bastick, 2017, p.
 3).